zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

     (after `--ns`).

 ### ADDR-MATCH-DEL-UNDEL-1
-Also the "happy path".
+This is a "happy path".
 But there is an undelegated zone to be tested.

 * Zone: addr-match-del-undel-1.consistency05.xa
   * Delegated zone on ns1 and ns2.